-In 2019, under new ownership, Get Rid of Things began a new era with a dual-focus: Build on the trusted content that readers have grown to rely on, while expanding the reach and information provided by Get Rid of Things.
+In 2019, under new ownership (still Minnesota-based), Get Rid of Things began a new era with a dual-focus: Build on the trusted content that readers have grown to rely on, while expanding information provided by Get Rid of Things and reflecting the latest in research and knowledge.
 We look forward to the road ahead.

 Get Rid of Things has been featured or mentioned by organizations such as Lifehacker, the USA Today Network, and Wikihow.